P-38 Performance Trials

 h.
 The lack of sufficient intercooling holds down the performance of the P-38G as well as the P-38F.

-For more of this Report see HERE
+For more of this report see HERE

 ARMY AIR FORCES

-MATERIAL COMMAND
+MATERIEL COMMAND

 Flight Section